LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Method

 \section{Method}

 In this section, we introduce our proposed combined optimization approach that leverages both the local carefulness of gradient-based optimizer and the flexible semantics exploration of LLM-based optimizer.
 The overview of our method is shown in \reffig{1}.
-To elaborate on our proposed method, we instantiate the problem in a prompt tuning scenario.
+We instantiate the problem in a prompt tuning scenario to elaborate on our proposed method.
 We will describe the general formulation of prompt tuning/optimization and the way of gradient-based prompt tuning in \refsec{pt}.
 Next, we analyze the issues that occur in the conventional gradient-based prompt tuning process in \refsec{ana}, and attribute the problem to the characteristics of gradient-based optimizer that is limited to the local view of the parameter space.
-Finally we introduce our proposed optimization method that adopts LLM as a catalyst for gradient-based prompt tuning in \refsec{method}.
+Finally, we introduce our proposed combined optimization method in \refsec{method}.